 2018 Mid Terms

-With the upcoming midterms, the Cornell Dems are out registering voters, phone banking, and working closely with campaigns to push for a blue wave in November 2018.
-If you would like to get involved, please join our listserv!
+With the 2018 midterms, after hosting the democratic primary candidates for a debate in the spring of 2018, the Cornell Dems are out registering voters, phone banking, and working closely with democratic campaigns to push for a blue wave in November 2018.
+If you would like to get involved, please join our listserve!

 Along with majority of the country, the Cornell Democrats were extraordinarily disappointed with the results of the 2016 election.
 However, we were proud of our efforts in voter registration, canvassing, driving students the polls, and making calls.
 The Dems took to the streets of Ithaca to canvass for candidates Leslie Danks Burke for State Senate, Tom Plumb for Congress, and Secretary Hillary Clinton.
 Due to our extensive on-campus Get Out The Vote efforts, student voting increased 20% in the 2016 election.